aihornmac/swoaf/README.md

 # swoaf
-A routing tool for service worker
+A routing tool for service worker fetch interceptor